junxit/us-congress-bills-114/bill.md

 ---
 legis-num: S. 607
 congress: 114th CONGRESS
-session: 1st Session
+session: 2d Session
 chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 607

-> To amend title XVIII of the Social Security Act to provide for a five-year extension of the rural community hospital demonstration program, and for other purposes.
+> To provide for a five-year extension of the Medicare rural community hospital demonstration program.

 ## § 1.
 Short title